op7ic/BlueTeam.Lab/documentation/osquery.md

 # OSQuery

-Fleet-managed instance of OSQuery is deployed across every host in BlueTeam.Lab system and is configured to log data to Fleet Manager installed on the same server where Wazuh instance is.
+A fleet-managed instance of OSQuery is deployed across every host in the BlueTeam.Lab system and is configured to log data to the Fleet Manager installed on the same server where the Wazuh instance is.

-Ansible OSQuery deployment task can be found in [ansible/roles/osqueryagent/tasks/main.yml](../ansible/roles/osqueryagent/tasks/main.yml) and corresponding FleetDM in [/ansible/roles/fleetserver/tasks/main.yml](../ansible/roles/fleetserver/tasks/main.yml).
+Ansible OSQuery deployment task can be found in [ansible/roles/osqueryagent/tasks/main.yml](../ansible/roles/osqueryagent/tasks/main.yml) and the corresponding FleetDM in [/ansible/roles/fleetserver/tasks/main.yml](../ansible/roles/fleetserver/tasks/main.yml).

-In order to modify the configuration of OSQuery and Fleet please change the following config section in [domain_setup.yml](ansible/domain_setup.yml) file.
+In order to modify the configuration of OSQuery and Fleet, please change the following config section in the [domain_setup.yml](ansible/domain_setup.yml) file.
 ```
 # FleetDM Fleet Setup
 Fleetdm: